 If you received a suspicious email that looks like it’s from us or an entity claiming to be associated with us don’t click links in such emails, download attachments included, or reply to them.
-Report such emails to our Support by forwarding the entire email to email@example.com.
-Include the email header and subject line, which will help us investigate where it came from and take action to stop it from spreading to other customers.
+Report such emails to our Support.
+Include all the information from the email as this will help us investigate where it came from and take action to stop it from spreading to other customers.

 Official Paxful email addresses: